mohanson/pywasm/README.md

 A WebAssembly interpreter by pure Python.
 WASM version: [WebAssembly Core Specification W3C Working Draft, 4 September 2018](https://www.w3.org/TR/2018/WD-wasm-core-1-20180904/)

+# Requirements
+- py-wasmi has been tested and is known to run on Linux/Ubuntu, macOS and Windows(10).
+It will likely work fine on most OS.
+- python3.6 or newer.

 # Example

 py-wasmi is dead simple to use: